 - 1. Demographic information: race, sex, age - 2.
+Table containing historical algorithmic and syndromic diagnoses since visit 5. - 3.
 Neuropsychiatric information (from clinic, home, long-term care) - A. Current neurocognitive tests: Raw scores, (adjusted) cognitive domain (Z) scores, and the reason for any missing tests (i.e., recorded by the examiner at the visit as due to physical disability, etc.). - B. Previous neurocognitive tests: Raw scores (without adjustment), for comparison with current raw scores.
-Note: included are DSS, DWR, WFT test scores from all previous occasions as well as the more detailed cognitive battery administered in the ARIC Brain MRI study and visit 5.
+Note: included are DSS, DWR, WFT test scores from all previous occasions as well as the more detailed cognitive battery administered in the ARIC Brain MRI study and visit 5. - C. Cognitive Decline: Decline in General Cognitive Performance from visit 6 to 7 (or V5 to V7 in the absence of V6 data) (defined in 2.2.b). - D. Psychometrist comments, verbatim.

-- C. Cognitive Decline: Decline in General Cognitive Performance from visit 5 to 6 (defined in 2.2.b). - D. Psychometrist comments, verbatim. - 3.
+- E. BLESSED items. - 4.
 Study partner/ subjective memory (clinic, home, long-term care) - A. CDR informant, including FAQ questions embedded; scanned complete CDI (should be given on paper) Also, any CDI "notes" from the DMS. - B. CDR score sheet; CDS: need each box score, as well as total scores. - C. NPI: study partner; NPI form: list each item that has a "yes" along with its severity score.
-No need to list items with a "No." - D. FAQ compiled score: CDI25 + CDI26 + CDI31 + CDI35 + CDI36 + CDI37 + CDI18 + CDI17 + CDI22 where CDI numbered items are questions on the CDR Informant (CDI) form
+No need to list items with a "No." The NPI is included in the packet to provide information to the reviewer about the participant.
+No item on the NPI is used for determining the syndromic diagnosis. - D. FAQ compiled score: CDI25 + CDI26 + CDI31 + CDI35 + CDI36 + CDI37 + CDI37 + CDI18 + CDI17 + CDI22 where CDI numbered items are questions on the CDR Informant (CDI) form